Join Us

 Understanding the Basics: What is a Chiller?

-A chiller is a cooling system that removes heat from a liquid via a vapor-compression or vapor-absorption refrigeration cycle.
-These chillers provide cooled water for air conditioning systems, refrigeration processes, or industrial applications.
-Knowing the types can help you assess your specific needs and avoid costly mistakes.
+A chiller acts as a cooling apparatus that extracts heat from a liquid through either vapor-compression or vapor-absorption refrigeration processes.
+These chillers supply cooled water for various applications, including air conditioning systems and industrial refrigeration.
+Identifying the different types can guide you in pinpointing your unique requirements and avoiding expensive errors.

 Types of Chillers